pixodesk/pixodesk-web/app/animator/privacy-policy.md

 ### CRASH AND ERROR REPORTS

-To improve application functionality, in case of an app crash or an error the user will be asked to send us the report.
+To improve application functionality, in case of an application crash or an error the user will be asked to send us the report.
 Crash and error reports are never sent automatically.
-All crash and error reports are anonymous.
+All crashes and error reports are anonymous.
 With the users approval, crashes will be submitted to Apple App Center.
 With the users approval, errors will be submitted to Freshdesk.
-While submitting crash or error report, the user will be presented with a dialog where the user can review all the data which is going to be sent to Apple App Center or Freshdesk.
+While submitting a crash or an error report, the user will be presented with a dialog where the user can review all the data which is going to be sent to Apple App Center or Freshdesk.

 Pixodesk Animator application collects logs and error reports which are never sent automatically to us.
 As part of a software support ticket, we may ask you to send some of this diagnostic data to us, and this is entirely optional.
-Anything you do send will be retained securely and confidentially, only for the duration of the support ticket, then deleted, and never shared with 3rd parties.
+Anything you do send will be retained securely and confidentially and will never be shared with 3rd parties.

 ### SUPPORT